 What do you get?

-- Priority access to rides, character greetings, and shows. (either through FastPass lines or emergency exits)
+- Priority access to attractions, Disney characters, and shows. (either through Lightning Lane lines or emergency exits)

-- Reserved seating for select parades, stage shows and nighttime spectaculars.
+- VIP seating for parades, stage shows or nighttime spectaculars.

-- Your VIP Tour Guide’s personal knowledge and interesting stories about Disneyland.
+- Your VIP Tour Guide’s personal knowledge and interesting stories about Disneyland and different parts of the park.

-We met our Tour Guide, Alberto (who is AMAZING!!!), in the lobby of the Grand Californian at noon.
+First thing we did was we met our dedicated tour guide in the lobby of the Grand Californian Hotel at noon.
 Our tour was going to be 8 hours long.
-We discussed a few of the attractions that we wanted to hit up.
+Next, we discussed a few of the attractions that we wanted to ride.
 Since we had young kids, we decided that Fantasyland was the place to go as well as watching the Soundsational Parade.
-There were also some adults without kids that wanted to ride the faster attractions.
+There were also some adults without kids that wanted to ride the faster attractions so those were noted.

 Rides We Went On